 European Frequency and Time Award

-The award, which is open to anyone working in the fields traditionally associated with the European Frequency and Time Forum (EFTF), recognizes exceptional contributions in all fields covered by the EFTF either for fundamental advances or important applications.
+The award, which is open to anyone working in the fields traditionally associated with the European Frequency and Time Forum (EFTF), recognizes outstanding contributions in all fields covered by the EFTF either for fundamental advances or important applications.
 The significance of contributions includes the degree of initiative and creativity, the quality of work, the degree of success obtained as well as the worldwide scientific impact on the Time and Frequency Community.
-This award is sponsored by the Société Française des Microtechniques et de Chronométrie.
-The recipients are selected by the Executive Committee of the EFTF.
+The European Frequency and Time Award has been awarded since 1993 first biannually, from 2005 annually.

 EFTF Young Scientist Award

 The EFTF Young Scientist Award is conferred in recognition of a personal contribution that demonstrated a high degree of initiative and creativity and lead to already established or easily foreseeable outstanding advances in the field of time and frequency metrology.
-A prerequisite is that the work to be taken under consideration has been published in the Proceedings of the European Frequency and Time Forum or the IEEE Frequency Control Symposium.
-The award honors a person under the age of 40 at the date of the opening session of the 2017 EFTF-FCS conference.
-The goal is to encourage scientific endeavor and competition and to help young scientists along their career paths.
-This award is sponsored by the Société Française des Microtechniques et de Chronométrie.
-The recipients are selected by the Executive Committee of the EFTF.
+The award honours a person under the age of 40 at the date of the opening session of the conference.
+The goal is to encourage scientific endeavour and competition and to help young scientists along their career paths.

 Nominations for the EFTF awards should be submitted to firstname.lastname@example.org